Flat Feet (Pes Planus)

 Mild: symptoms relieved by built-up shoe or arch support.

-Moderate: weight-bearing line over or medial to the great toe, inward bowing of the Achilles tendon, pain on manipulation and use of the feet.
-(Bilateral — both feet.)
+Moderate: weight-bearing line over or medial to great toe, inward bowing of the Achilles tendon, pain on manipulation and use of the feet.
+(10% bilateral or unilateral.)

-Severe (bilateral): objectve evidence of marked deformity (pronation, abduction), pain on use, indication of swelling on use, characteristic callosities.
-These are feet that clearly look and feel abnormal.
+Severe (unilateral): objective evidence of marked deformity (pronation, abduction, etc.), pain on manipulation and use accentuated, indication of swelling on use, characteristic callosities.

-Pronounced (bilateral): marked pronation, extreme tenderness of plantar surfaces, marked inward displacement and severe spasm of the Achilles tendon on use, not improved by orthopedic shoes or appliances.
-Your orthotics don't help and the pain is severe.
-Maximum rating.
+Pronounced (bilateral): marked pronation, extreme tenderness of plantar surfaces, marked inward displacement and severe spasm of the Achilles tendon on manipulation, not improved by orthopedic shoes or appliances.

 Exam Tips & Key Evidence